Jurors see clips of 'freak-off' sex marathons central to Sean 'Diddy' Combs' sex trafficking charges

 Prosecutors also showed jurors text messages in which Cassie, the R&B singer whose real name is Casandra Ventura, arranged the Oct.
 14 meetup with Hayes.
 In one message, she wrote: “Can we actually do 3 a.m. at the Trump hotel, Columbus Circle?”
 Hayes replied: “Great.
 I’ll text when I’m on my way,” and told her his fee for the encounter was $200 cash.

 Jurors were also shown excerpts of videos taken on Oct.
 20, 2012, and Dec.
 4, 2014.
-Collectively, the clips shown to jurors were several minutes long.
-Defense lawyers have said the videos prove that Combs was engaging in consensual sex rather than committing crimes.
+Collectively, the clips shown to jurors were several minutes long and although at least one juror winced at a video, their reactions mostly were muted.
+Defense lawyers have said the videos prove Combs was engaging in consensual sex rather than crimes.

 Because of their graphic nature, the excerpts were available for viewing only for jurors, the prosecution and defense teams and Combs, all of whom wore headphones to hear the audio portion.
 Reporters and members of the public were not allowed to see or hear the videos.